 A Special Interest Group is one of those “relevant activities”.
 They are a recent innovation of the Society, in response to increasing interest among members for ways to develop networks and facilitate discussion and activities with others who share common interests and concerns.

-There are currently four Special Interest Groups:
+There are currently five Special Interest Groups:

 - Environment and Climate Change

 - Psycho-Social Therapies and Care Environments

 - Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ)

 2. Who can set up a Special Interest Group?
 And how?

 Any member or group of members of the Oral History Society can submit a proposal to the Trustees of the Society (also known as “The Committee”) to create a Special Interest Group.
 Proposals should be sent in the first instance to the Secretary of the Society, Rob Perks, for consideration and discussion by the Committee.
 If a proposal is successful, each Group will have at least one Trustee member as a formal liaison between the Group and the Committee.

 3. Why is there a Liaison Trustee Member?